jgkme/Add-Remote-Torrent/README.md

 We are working on a feature to make this process easier by allowing you to report issues directly from the extension.

 ## Changelog
+*   **v0.4.3 (2025-09-10):**
+    *   **Fix:** Added the missing "alarms" permission to the manifest file, which was causing the service worker to fail and preventing the periodic server status check from running.
+    *   **Fix:** Corrected a data-loss bug where editing and saving an existing server profile would unintentionally erase its stored status information (version, free space, online status).
 *   **v0.4.0 (2025-09-10):**
     *   **Feature: Dashboard Page:** Added a new Dashboard page accessible from the popup, which displays the online/offline status of all servers, advanced client information (version, free space), and a log of the last 10 actions.
     *   **Feature: Advanced Connection Testing:** The "Test Connection" feature now fetches and displays the client version and free disk space for qBittorrent, Transmission, and Deluge servers.